bertilmuth/requirementsascode/README.md

 * [requirements as code core](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodecore): create and run models.
 * [requirements as code extract](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract): generate documentation from the models (or any other textual artifact).
 * [requirements as code examples](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples): example projects illustrating the use of requirements as code.

+# building from sources
+Use Java >=11 and the latest Gradle version to build from sources.

 # related topics
 * The work of Ivar Jacobson on Use Cases.
 As an example, have a look at [Use Case 2.0](https://www.ivarjacobson.com/publications/white-papers/use-case-ebook).